Self-Discovery: Your Community Building Skills

 Matchers strive for balance in relationships.
 They offer help when needed and expect the same in return.
 They value fairness and reciprocity in their interactions.

-Many people automatically assume some types are “better” than others.
+Many people automatically assume some types are “better.”
 But, they all have pros and cons.
-Givers are often labeled “best” because they seem so altruistic, but constantly giving without boundaries can lead to burnout and can hinder your career progress.
-Matcher can seem like a nice “middle ground” since there’s balance between taking and giving – but treating relationships like a transaction can be depersonalizing and resentment from perceived misalignment can harm relationships.
+Givers are often labeled “best” because they seem altruistic, but constantly giving without boundaries can lead to burnout and can hinder your career progress.
+Matchers can seem like a nice “middle ground” since there’s a balance between taking and giving – but treating relationships like a transaction can be depersonalizing and resentment from perceived misalignment can harm relationships.
 Being a Taker all the time hinders your professional growth because of the damage it causes to relationships.
-But, you also shouldn’t be afraid to ask for help when you need it and can’t identify anything to offer in return.
-We all have a natural tendency toward each of these types of approaches in different amounts.
-Taking a moment to consider your own natural tendency can be useful because it will allow you to think more intentionally about how you want to interact with others in your people analytics community allowing you to strive for a balanced and sustainable way of giving and receiving.
+But, you also shouldn’t be afraid to ask for help when you need it even if you can’t offer anything in return.
+We all have a natural tendency toward each of these approaches in different amounts and in different situations.
+Taking a moment to consider your natural tendency can be useful – it allows you to think intentionally about how you interact with others in your community.
+It also helps you design the right balance of sustainable giving and receiving that works for you.
 Here are some questions to help evaluate your natural tendencies.
 Keep in mind, there are no “right” answers, this is just about self-discovery.
+Honestly ask yourself:

 - Do I readily share knowledge and resources with colleagues?